How we decide what books to send you:

 When you sign up with the Washington Talking Book & Braille Library (WTBBL) we will create a profile of preferences that we will use to select books for you.
 Alternatively, you can select your own books and contact us using a number of methods that are listed in the How to order more books section.
 All materials are sent in the mail using the Free Matter for the Blind designation.
 Mail will leave WTBBL on Monday - Friday in the afternoon for distribution around the state.

-The Talking Book Topics catalog will be sent out every other month to all patrons that request it in large print and on digital cartridge.
+A digital cartridge of the Talking Book Topics catalog will be sent out every other month to all patrons that request it.
 This catalog will list the newest titles that have been released during a given two month period.
-Using the book numbers in the catalog, you can develop a request list of titles that we will send you.
-Talking Book Topics is available before the print date on the National Library Service for the Blind and Print Disabled (NLS) website: Online Talking Book Topics.
+Using the book numbers listed in the catalog, you can develop a request list of titles that we will send you.
+Talking Book Topics is also available on the National Library Service for the Blind and Print Disabled (NLS) website: Online Talking Book Topics.

 How to Return Books:

-Large Print titles will go into a blue canvas bag, braille books are shipped in large plastic or paper boxes and digital cartridges are shipped in thin, blue plastic containers with snap closures.
-Magazines, which are shipped in thin, burgundy plastic containers, are shipped back in the same manner, but to a distribution center.
+Large print titles will go into a blue canvas bag, braille books are shipped in large plastic or paper boxes, and digital cartridges are shipped in thin blue, gray and clear plastic containers with snap closures.
+Magazines, which are shipped in burgundy plastic containers, are shipped back in the same manner, but to a distribution center.
 To learn more about available magazines, please visit our magazines page.